nisheri-ascar/termux-proot-for-legacy/README.md

  * `unzip` for unzipping Termux Bootstrap.
  * `proot` for start sandboxed environment.

-These required packages should be installed in your host/system.
+These required packages should be installed.

 And finally, set up sandboxed environment: